hutonahill/proximity-text-chat/README.md

 This section will be rewritten as the mod gets closer to completion.

 ## License
 This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).

 The LGPL allows you to:
 - Use this code freely in your own projects, including proprietary ones, as long as you dynamically link to it.
 - Modify and redistribute this code under the same LGPL license.
 - Share improvements and changes to this code with the community.

 For full details, see the [LICENSE](LICENSE) file.

 ## Structure
 We generated the file structure using [this](https://fabricmc.net/develop/template/) tool.
 We are using it under the CC0 license.

+## Thanks
+Many thanks to DeltaHelios, Parzi, and many people on the fabric discord for helping me develop my first mod!
+There is no way I could do this alone!

 ## Activity